 Be it customer service, handling returns or writing content for the online store; often, those day-to-day tasks that must be completed are repetitive and monotonous - and that is precisely where e-commerce automation has great potential.

-In the article we will answer the following questions about e-commerce automation:
+In this article, we will answer the following questions on e-commerce automation: